 Clearly explain the problem(s) to be addressed and the approach(es) to the solution.
 The abstract and significance statement should clearly and succinctly address how the application is responsive to this RFA.
-In the event that the project is funded, the abstract will be made public; therefore no proprietary information should be included in this statement.
-Initial compliance decisions are based in part upon review of this statement.
+In the event that this project is funded, the abstract will be made public, so do not include any proprietary information in this statement.
+Initial compliance decisions are based upon review of this statement.